Optimizing Rank for High-Fidelity Implicit Neural Representations: A Stable Rank Perspective on Spectral Bias

 While the previously introduced architectural interventions lead to substantial performance improvements of INRs, the sparse updates of SGD and Adam (see~\citep{kingma2014adam}) lead to learning dynamics that work against the implicit interventions during optimization~\cite{basri2020frequency}.
 Thus, we instead view this challenge as an optimization problem, calling for direct intervention at the update level.
 There has been little research in this direction for INRs, motivating us to apply rank-preserving pretraining, originally proposed for other domains~\citep{daneshmand2020batch}.
 By performing unsupervised gradient descent, minimizing the Frobenius norm $\|M_L\|^2_F$ of the activation covariance $M_L = H_L H_L^\top/N$, we can increase the stable rank of the final hidden layer.
 Optimizing this objective across mini-batches before the actual training leads to higher-rank activation patterns in the network, avoiding the directional gradient vanishing associated with rank degradation.

-While limited, applying this strategy to INRs yields improvements over optimization with Adam (\textit{see \autoref{fig:tiger_rank} top right}).
+We quantify two rank-preserving interventions, \textit{rank-inducing pre-training} and \textit{batch normalization} (applied at different network stages), qualitatively in \autoref{fig:tiger_rank} and quantitatively in Table~\ref{tab:image-overfitting-interventions} (App.~\ref{app:interventions}), and draw two observations.
+First, mitigating stable-rank decay improves reconstruction over the collapsing Adam baseline, confirming that rank preservation matters.
+Second, preserving rank alone is not sufficient: as anticipated for the activation-level interventions above, batch normalization keeps the stable rank highest of all, i.e., close to weight initialization values, yet improves reconstruction only marginally, because maintaining the stable rank near initialization impedes learning.
+Rank pre-training, by contrast, reaches a lower rank but does not interfere with the weight updates during training, and so reconstructs better while still avoiding rank collapse.

 However, pre-training (even for multiple hidden layers) does not fully counteract the low-frequency bias in subsequent training and thus only provides limited gains.
 Instead, we propose to explicitly enforce isotropy in the gradient updates to increase expressiveness.
 This can be achieved with the general class of orthogonalizing optimizers~\cite{carlson2015preconditioned, tuddenham2022orthogonalising} that explicitly map each layer’s update to a high-rank, near-orthogonal direction.
 Concretely, for an update matrix $U \in \mathbb{R}^{d_{l+1} \times d_{l}}$ with SVD $U = P\Sigma Q^\top$, we map $U$ to the Frobenius-nearest semi-orthogonal matrix by solving: